petru/cakewalk/docs/migrating.md

     end

-The second version is especially interesting to tools like {https://github.com/netfeed/cinchize Cinchize}, which load the configuration from a YAML file.
+The second version is especially interesting to tools like {https://github.com/netfeed/cakewalkize Cakewalkize}, which load the configuration from a YAML file.
 For more information see {file:docs/bot_options.md Bot options}.